bbauska/Trump-Grift/the-new-republic.md

 World Liberty Financial was
 <a href="https://worldlibertyfinancial.com/about">
-co-founded</a> in December 2024 by Donald Trump, Witkoff, Trump’s sons (Don Jr., Eric, and young Barron), and Witkoff’s sons (Zach and Andrew).
+co-founded<?a> in December 2024 by Donald Trump, Witkoff, Trump’s sons (Don Jr., Eric, and young Barron), and Witkoff’s sons (Zach and Andrew).
 Donald Trump and Steve Witkoff are now listed as “co-founder emeritus.”
 The company is frequently described as “Trump-backed,” but I’ve never encountered evidence that a Trump family member has put so much as a nickel into this venture.
 The Trumps do, however, extract